 Mesquite Flat Sand Dunes - The dunes rise nearly 100 feet from Mesquite Flat.
 Visiting in the morning is a great time to see animal tracks from nocturnal wildlife.
 Be prepared with water when hiking in the dunes.

-Salt Creek – This his along a wooden boardwalk is easy and perfect for the entire family.
+Salt Creek - This hike along a wooden boardwalk is easy and perfect for the entire family.
 Keep an eye out for rare pupfish in the water.
 They are incredibly tiny so look closely at the water for movement.
-There is not a lot of shade on this hike so be prepared with a hat, sunglasses and water.
+There is not a lot of shade on this hike so be prepared with a hat, sunglasses, and water.